- No products in the cart.

-The vineyards at the home of Fairview are planted on well-drained decomposed granite soils, on the south western slopes of Paarl mountain, below Paarl Rock.
-Starting in 2006, a replanting program was undertaken, introducing new varietals and vineyard practices.
-With Fairview having purchased an adjacent farm, this program has resulted in the majority of the premium vineyard plantings now being on the favourable soils on the slopes of the mountain as opposed to the sandier valley floor.
-With an average summer temperature of 24 degrees Celsius, warmer climate varietals are preferred.
+The vineyards at the home of Fairview are planted on well-drained decomposed granite soils on the southwestern slopes of Paarl mountain, below Paarl Rock.
+Starting in 2006, a replanting programme was undertaken to introduce new varieties and vineyard practices.
+Fairview purchased an adjacent farm, and the majority of the premium vineyards were planted on the favourable soils on the slopes of the mountain, as opposed to the sandier valley floor.
+With the area’s average summer temperature of 24℃, warmer climate varieties were preferred.
 These include Shiraz, Pinotage, Petite Sirah, Viognier and Grenache.
-Aside from a block of old bushvine Chenin Blanc, most vineyards are trelissed and receive supplementary drip irrigation during the warm summer months.
+Aside from a block of old bushvine Pinotage, most of the vineyards are trellised, and receive supplementary drip irrigation during the warm summer months.

-Charles Back was one of the pioneers of premium wine production in the Swartland, and Fairview purchased vineyards there in 1997.
-These are on the farm Amoskuil and are shared with another of Back’s cellars, The Spice Route Winery.
-The undulating hills of the Swartland create unique pockets of soil and care has been taken in selecting the best varietals to suit the sites.
-The soils of Fairview’s Swartland vineyards are dominated by deep, ferric oakleaf soils, with the h2 water retention properties.
-These properties are vital in sustaining the vineyards through the summer months, as the farm is not irrigated.
+Always one to take a risk with new projects, Charles Back was also the man who pioneered what has subsequently become known as the Swartland Revolution, rediscovering an area that is now one of the hippest and most exciting in the Cape.
+Today, Fairview’s 155 hectares of Swartland bushvine vineyards have unique pockets of soil, and care has been taken in selecting the best suited varieties for the sites.
+Fairview’s Swartland vineyards are dominated by deep, ferric oakleaf soils, with high water retention properties vital in sustaining the vineyards through the summer months (the farm is not irrigated).
 There are also pockets of shale and koffieklip (ferricrete) soils.
 The vineyards are mostly untrellised bushvines (bosstok).
-Varietals planted at Amoskuil include red varietals Shiraz, Carignan, Grenache, Tannat, Mourvèdre and Petite Sirah, as well as the white grapes Viognier and Chenin Blanc.
+Varietals planted at the Swartland farm include the red varietals Shiraz, Carignan, Grenache, Tannat, Mourvèdre and Petite Sirah, as well as the white grapes Viognier and Chenin Blanc.

-The home of Bordeaux varietals in the Cape, Fairview’s trellised Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot vineyards are on the western side of the Helderberg mountains.
-The farm is called Houmoed and the soils are predominantly Koffieklip, literally translated as ‘coffee stone’, descriptive of their appearance.
-These soils are also known as ferricrete and are a combination of clay and iron rich soils, giving Koffieklip its characteristic colour.
+The home of Bordeaux varietals in the Cape, Fairview’s trellised Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot vineyards are on the western side of the Helderberg Mountains.
+The farm is called Houmoed, and the soils are predominantly Koffieklip (literally translated as ‘coffee stone’, descriptive of their appearance).
+These soils are also known as ferricrete, and are a combination of clay- and iron-rich soils that give Koffieklip its characteristic colour.